cloudfoundry-attic/receptor/doc/lrps.md

 To circumvent this, it is up to the consumer of Diego to inform Diego that its knowledge of the desired state is up-to-date.
 We refer to this as the "freshness" of the desired state.
 Consumers explicitly mark desired state as *fresh* on a domain-by-domain basis.
 Failing to do so will prevent Diego from taking actions to ensure eventual consistency (in particular, Diego will refuse to stop extra instances with no corresponding desired state).

-To maintain freshness you perform a simple [POST](api_lrps.md#freshness).
+To maintain freshness you perform a simple [PUT](api_domains.md#domains).
 The consumer typically supplies a TTL and attempts to bump the freshness of the domain before the TTL expires (verifying along the way, of course, that the contents of Diego's DesiredLRP are up-to-date).

-It is possible to opt out of this by posting freshness with *no* TTL.
+It is possible to opt out of this by updating the freshness with *no* TTL.
 In this case the freshness will never expire and Diego will always perform all its eventual consistency operations.

 > Note: only destructive operations performed during an eventual consistency convergence cycle are gated on freshness.
 Diego will continue to start/stop instances when explicitly instructed to.